randy3k/randy3k.github.io/_posts/2013-10-27-wordpress-category-filter.md

 tags: [wordpress, php]
 ---

 This is how wordpress filters out some specific categories.
-We will need to change the category id.
+You may need to change the category id.
 <!--more-->
 {% highlight php %}
 <?php